 Access to our archives is made mainly through this web-site.
 Although, we can print documents (paid for).

 As you explore our communities through the stories and material you find in this archive, if you have any questions, contributions or suggestions please do contact us.
-We are keen to include anything, small or large, that sheds a bit of light on how today's community has evolved and changed over the years.
+We are keen to include anything, small or large, new or old, that sheds a bit of light on how today's community has evolved and changed over the years.